vijiekambaram/ADFETLWorkshop/HOL step-by-step - ADF Pipeline.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription with permission to create resources.

-   - Trial subscriptions will not work.

-3. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md).
+2. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md).

 ## Exercise 1: Retrieve Azure Storage account information and Subscription Id